 Summer Reading

 The research is clear that children who don't read during the summer can lose up to three months of reading progress and that loss has a cumulative, long-term effect.
 The following resources and articles provide information about summer reading and summer learning loss.
 Plus you'll discover great activities to encourage kids to learn, read, and have fun in the summer sun.
-See also Topics A-Z: Summer Reading.
+For all of our summer resources, browse Topics A-Z: Summer Reading.

 Featured resources